 At the most basic level, you need a SaaS subscription management software solution that compliments your business rather than detracts from it.
 We’ve taken the guesswork out of the selection process by providing the 8 must-have features your SaaS subscription management software should provide.

 Maintaining a seamless billing workflow is essential to managing your cash flow effectively.
-Automated recurring billing can save you thousands of hours in manual labor and, more importantly, plug potential revenue leaks in your subscription workflows.
+Automated recurring billing can save you thousands of hours of manual labor and, more importantly, plug potential revenue leaks into your subscription workflows.

 Recurring Billing and Subscription Management

-For small business owners, accounting and bookkeeping are monthly exercises that include a million spreadsheets and thousands of manual hours.
+Accounting and bookkeeping are monthly exercises for small business owners that include a million spreadsheets and thousands of manual hours.
 This inevitably leads to errors and discrepancies.
 As the business grows, there’s a need for ERP accounting software.
 Moreover, SaaS and subscription accounting has added layers of complexity.
-If your business operates globally, you have to be prepared to tackle tax rules and compliance.
+If your business operates globally, you must be prepared to tackle tax rules and compliance.

 Your subscription billing solution should integrate and automatically sync with accounting software to map plans, add-ons, discounts, payments, refunds, bad debts, and even ad-hoc charges right into your accounting solution.